litestar-org/litestar/docs/usage/websockets.rst

 Customising connection acceptance
 ---------------------------------

-By default, Litestar will accept all incoming connections by awaiting ``WebSocket.accept()`` without arguments.
+By default, Litestar will accept all incoming connections by awaiting :meth:`WebSocket.accept` without arguments.
 This behavior can be customized by passing a custom ``connection_accept_handler`` function.
 Litestar will await this function to accept the connection.

 .. literalinclude:: /examples/websockets/setting_custom_connection_headers.py
     :language: python

 Class based WebSocket handling
 ------------------------------